alexabbott/angular-trivia/README.md

-# Jeopardy
+# Angular Jeopardy

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+A simple trivia application, based on Jeopardy, built with Angular 5.
+Front-end only, using localStorage to save game state.

+## Installation

+Run `npm install`

 ## Development server